Men’s Therapy Podcast

 JUN 8, 2026

 Something is off for Gen Z men right now.
 It can look like confidence on the surface, online presence, gym routines, and a few matches on the apps.
-But underneath all of that, there is often a young man who does not know who he is, who feels invisible in his own friendships, and who is watching his dating life go nowhere without understanding why.That is where this conversation goes.In this episode of Men's Therapy Online, Marc Azoulay answers real questions from gen z men about the things therapists rarely address directly: what kind of therapy actually works for a man who already overthinks everything, why dating apps are engineered to keep you failing, how to stop doom scrolling and start building something real, and what it actually takes to go deeper in male friendships without it feeling forced.The episode makes one thing clear quickly: Gen Z men are not struggling because they are weak or broken.
+But underneath all of that, there is often a young man who does not know who he is, who feels invisible in his own friendships, and who is watching his dating life go nowhere without understanding why.If you have a question for Marc you can email us at [email protected] and we'll include it in a future episode.That is where this conversation goes.In this episode of Men's Therapy Online, Marc Azoulay answers real questions from gen z men about the things therapists rarely address directly: what kind of therapy actually works for a man who already overthinks everything, why dating apps are engineered to keep you failing, how to stop doom scrolling and start building something real, and what it actually takes to go deeper in male friendships without it feeling forced.The episode makes one thing clear quickly: Gen Z men are not struggling because they are weak or broken.
 They are struggling because they are being pulled in too many directions at once.
 They are being told to be emotionally aware but not soft, vulnerable but not needy, a leader but never dominant.
 And most of the answers being served to them online are either designed to monetize their pain or to sell them an identity that was never theirs to begin with.It shows up when a man:Spends hours online every day but feels more isolated every weekGets matches and responses on the apps, but keeps getting ghosted before anything real developsWants closer friendships but cannot figure out how to move past jokes, memes, and sports talkTries to figure out what kind of man he wants to be and ends up more confused than when he startedNot because he is doing something wrong, but because he has been trying to build himself from the outside in, following the loudest voices instead of the quietest, most honest one he has.That is the deeper problem here.
 When your sense of self is built on what you consume instead of what you do, when your relationships mostly live in comment sections and DMs, and when the friction and difficulty that actually build character have been engineered out of your daily life, you end up feeling empty without being able to name exactly why.Marc walks through what it looks like to start changing that.
 He covers how to find the right type of therapy for a mind that already knows everything but still cannot change, the mechanics behind dating app design and why it is built to keep you swiping, what actually creates attraction versus what kills it, the evolutionary reason men need to do things together before they can go deep emotionally, and what gen z men specifically need to start doing to build a life they are proud of.For more podcasts, blogs, and to get involved in the Men's Therapy Online Community, visit www.menstherapy.online.Follow us on social media: https://mtr.bio/mens-therapy-online.

 play-circle icon